drew-loukusa/spotify-py-cli/README.md

 This a very brief overview of my program design, bug me if you want me to expand this.
 I'll probably expand it at some point in the future.

 Broadly speaking, the cli `spotify-cli.py` depends only on one thing, a facade.
-The facade `spotipy_facade.py` is a wrapper I wrote around `spotipy` which is itself a wrapper written around the Spotify API.
+The facade `spotipy_facade.py` is a wrapper I wrote around `spotipy` which is itself a wrapper written around the Spotify API. _See Figure 1.1 for a visual layout of the modules_.

 I wrote the facade to further simplify interaction (and seperate my cli app from) the wrapper.